mmisono/vatic/README.md

     $ turkic sample /tmp

-which by default will pick 3 random videos that the worker has completed, and pick 4 random frames from each of those videos, and write visualiations to a file in /tmp.
+which by default will pick 3 random videos that the worker has completed, and pick 4 random frames from each of those videos, and write visualizations to a file in /tmp.
 You can tweak the number of videos and the number of frames with the options: